 The French Open is the second of four Grand Slam tournaments on the tennis calendar.
 It is the only major competition played on clay court, making it an interesting environment for the best tennis players in the world.

-As one of the most anticipated of the season, the French Open is a great time for tennis betting.
-That means that we need to explore the best sites to place a wager on this famed competition.
+As one of the most anticipated events of the season, the French Open is a great time for tennis betting.
+That means that we need to explore the best sites to place a wager on this famed tournament.

 Let’s dive in to find the best spot for your French Open bets.